cljeanpierre/Template-Engine---Employee-Summary/README.md

 # User Story

-AS A manager
+AS A manager <br />
-I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to emails and GitHub profiles
+I WANT to generate a webpage that displays my team's basic info <br />
+SO THAT I have quick access to emails and GitHub profiles <br />

 # How to Use